m-roberts/m-roberts/README.md

 I'm Mike and I'm based in Bristol, UK.

-Ccurrently working as Technical Lead for pi-topOS, the Raspberry Pi OS-based operating system for pi-tops.
+Currently working as Technical Lead for pi-topOS, the Raspberry Pi OS-based operating system for pi-tops.

 I am an open-source contributor with a passion for developing novel solutions to real world problems.